nicolejpaz/fremote/README.md

 ## To Contribute

-I'd love for someone to contribute!
+We'd love for someone to contribute!
 Simply fork the repo, make changes, and submit a pull request.

 Right now I'm looking to add the following:

 * "Currently Viewing" list of users who are watching a video.
 * Playlist capability for remotes.
-This may put into question how remotes are created, however.
+This may put into question how remotes are created, however. [in progress]
-* "Fremote Lite", which would have the feature of embedding any video and relying on a timer and user intervention to sync up videos.
+* ~~"Fremote Lite", which would have the feature of embedding any video and relying on a timer and user intervention to sync up videos.~~
-* Scrape video information from more providers.
+* Scrape video information from more providers. [in progress]
-* The ability to draw on top of videos.

 Other ideas are also welcome.

 ## Issues

-* Needs specs for server sent events.
-More tests in general, too.
 * Latency-correction needs to be improved for playback.

 ## Team